graffiti-garden/wrapper-synchronize/README.md

 graffitiCRUDTests(useGraffiti, useSession1, useSession2);
 ```

-Then run the tests with:
+Then run the tests in the root of your directory with:

 ```bash
 npx vitest